 An example of plan personalization from FabFitFun.

-2. Deliver options across the subscriber lifecycle.
+Don’t fall for the mirage of getting 100% of your subscribers into the premium plans.
+Instead, deliver options across the subscriber lifecycle.
 Variety is the spice of the subscriber lifecycle.
 Trial lengths, flexible payment methods, billing frequency–subscribers crave options.
 Let them tell you where, how, and when they are willing to pay for exclusivity and content and when they’re willing to make sacrifices for lower costs.

 An example of multiple ways to engage from TIME.

 Does it allow you to apply industry best practices and benchmarks?
 Is it ready for global expansion–recognizing local requirements for currencies, payment gateways, tax, and language?

 An example of the Twitch community.

-3. Offer alternatives to cancel.
-Creating a positive experience even during cancelations is key to managing your churn rate.
+And give alternatives to cancellations.
+Creating a positive experience even during cancellations is key to managing your churn rate.
 Offer options in lieu of a hard cancellation–a multi-step process with ideally three to five steps where you suggest an alternative then end with the option to pause.